datapfranc/datapfranc.github.io-src/content/pages/3-BRD.md

 The initial goal is to get enough reviews (maybe 10% of Work from Librarything should) to validate the Cloud DW design choice and produce realistic experimentation with the analytic/visualization applications.

-I'll soon contact site owners to get their agreement on the harvesting bit.
-Although the data is publicly available, it does not give me legal [right](https://www.quora.com/Is-website-scraping-legal-and-ethical) to harvest full content of site.
-Among other things, you need to respect site licensing, limit your hitting rate, and a lot more issues that I can deal with... in other words be a [good citizen](https://www.quora.com/Is-website-scraping-legal-and-ethical).
+I'll soon contact site owners so they are aware of this experiment and my goal to harvest reviews for around 100K-150K Work.
+Although the data is publicly available, it does not give me legal [right](https://www.quora.com/Is-website-scraping-legal-and-ethical) to harvest their sites (*web harvesting is a huge business on Internet, yet no clear jurisprudence still exist*).
+Among other things, you need to respect site licensing, limit your hitting rate, and a lot more issues that are over my head... in other words be a [good citizen](https://www.quora.com/Is-website-scraping-legal-and-ethical).